 We will consider between 1 and 5 images at a time.
 Don’t forget your cover letter!
 Artist statements are appreciated.
 The editor has a fine arts degree, so we’re into that. :)

 Sequential art makes our little hearts go pitty-pat.
 Have a small comic?
 One panel?
 Three panels?
 Several pages?
 Send us a sample!
 Please send web-ready images (72 ppi) and we’ll let you know if we’d like to see printable files.
 We will consider between 1 and 5 images (or pages) at a time.

 Be sure the work stands alone, even if it’s part of a larger series.

 Each artwork can be submitted individually with a cover letter.
 Artist statements are fab, so send one if you have one.

-Simultaneous Submissions are fine by us, but please let us know if your work is accepted elsewhere and needs to be withdrawn.
+Simultaneous Submissions are allowed & encouraged, but please let us know if your work is accepted elsewhere and needs to be withdrawn.

 Please wait for our response to your first packet before sending additional submissions in any given genre.
 (You may, for example, submit 5 poems and 4,000 words of fiction if you like.)

 Please do not withdraw submissions multiple times to make small edits to work.
 Multiple edits on the same piece inspire us to reject things, because they clearly weren’t ready for us in the first place.

 We request First North American Serial Rights.
 Your rights revert back to you, the author/artist, upon publication.
 For participation in our magazine, you will receive one (1) contributor copy of the issue in which your work appears.
 We may ask to archive your work on our website/blog, but will always ask your permission first.